 2) Judy sang “My Old Kentucky Home” on the program “America Calling.”
 The show itself was a celebration of the anniversary of the American Bill of Rights.

-“My Old Kentucky Home” was included in the amazing 4-CD set “Judy Garland – Lost Tracks.”
+“My Old Kentucky Home” was included in the 4-CD set “Judy Garland – Lost Tracks.”

-The photo above: Judy and Jackie Cooper during rehearsals for “America Calling.”
+The photo of Judy and Jackie Cooper was taken on this day during rehearsals for “America Calling.”

 December 14, 1943: More filming of “The Trolley Song” for Meet Me In St. Louis on the “Interior Trolley” set.
-Scenes were also shot on the “Interior Smith Kitchen.”
+Scenes were also shot on the “Interior Smith Kitchen” set.
 Time called: 10 a.m.; dismissed: 6 p.m.

 December 14, 1953: Filming on A Star Is Born continued with retakes and added scenes on the “Interior Recording Stage” set.
 Time started 10 a.m.; finished: 1:45 p.m.